Non 'Consensus' Scientists:

 James R. Stalker, Ph.D.
 Atmospheric Science, USA

 Jay H. Lehr, Ph.D.
-Groundwater Hydrology, USA
+Environmental Science, USA

 Jasper Kirkby, Particle Physicist at CERN, Switzerland